 I’m still offering free community audits for any organization that wants a second look at their moderation and Trust & Safety practices.
 Sign up for a free consultation using the form below!

 Earlier this month, the Australia eSafety Office released their Safety by Design (SbD) Principles.
 As explained on their website, SbD is an “initiative which places the safety and rights of users at the centre of the design, development and deployment of online products and services.”
 It outlines three simple but comprehensive principles (service provider responsibilities, user empowerment & autonomy, and transparency & accountability) that social networks can follow to embed user safety into their platform from the design phase and onwards.

 With this ground-breaking initiative, Australia has proven itself to be at the forefront of championing innovative approaches to online safety.

 I first connected with the eSafety Office back in November 2018, and later had the opportunity to consult on Safety by Design.
 I was honored to be part of the consultation process and to bring some of my foundational beliefs around content moderation to the table.
-At Two Hat, we’ve long advocated for an SbD approach to building social networks.
+At Two Hat, we’ve long advocated for a Safety by Design approach to building social networks.

 Many of the points and the Safety by Design Principles and the UK’s recent Online Harms white paper support the Trust & Safety practices we’ve been recommending to clients for years, such as leveraging filters and cutting-edge technology to triage user reports.
 And we’ve heartily embraced new ideas, like transparency reports, which Australia and the UK both strongly recommend in their respective papers.